-This depends on the courses you took and the bachelor’s program you’re trying to go to.
+This depends on the courses you took and the bachelor’s program you’re transferring into.
 Universities will generally evaluate your courses and decide if they’re transferable or not.
-Some community colleges may have agreements with universities that will guarantee that some of your credits will transfer (if the requirements are met), but many do not.
+Thanks to accreditation, some community colleges may have agreements with universities that will guarantee that some of your credits will transfer (if the requirements are met).

 To make sure you maximize your transferable credits, talk to your academic advisor at your community college, and reach out to an admissions officer at the university you want to transfer to.

-Other academic degrees you can get are bachelor’s degrees, master’s degrees, doctoral degrees, and professional degrees.
-A bachelor’s degree typically takes four years, or two if an associate degree is obtained first.
+Other academic degrees include bachelor’s degrees, master’s degrees, doctoral degrees, and professional degrees.
+A bachelor’s degree typically takes four years (as little as two if you have an associate degree).
 You may go on to enroll in a master’s degree program after completing a bachelor’s.
 A doctoral degree, or PhD, is the generally the highest academic degree you can receive in most fields.
 Other professional degrees—such as JDs for aspiring lawyers, or MDs for doctors—are usually pursued after finishing a bachelor’s degree.

 Yes.
 Though hospitals might prefer nurses with at least a bachelor’s degree, the minimum academic requirement to become an RN in the US is generally an associate degree or a diploma in nursing, according to the College Board .